-This month we travel to France, to the Musée de la Céramique in Rouen.
-Housed in the former Hôtel d’Hocqueville since 1984, the museum provides a beautiful setting for its vast collection of French ceramics.
+Housed in the former Hôtel d’Hocqueville since 1984, the Musée de la Céramique in Rouen provides a beautiful setting for its vast collection of French ceramics.
 With its sumptuous neoclassical decorations, the mansion offers the visitor an intimate frame in which one can admire the numerous objects that are on display.

 Of the six thousand objects in the museum’s collection, a large portion includes faience from Rouen.
 Other remarkable objects come from various European faience centers, including some beautiful pieces of Delftware.